William-165EGP/CIH_virus_explanation/readme.md

     * Killing the entire 128KB chip would be better because all of them would be garbage wherever the CPU read
 ### Kill Hard Disk
 * We'll need to construct IOR(Input Output Request) table for Windows 9x disk driver
+* It starts to write the data per block in disk until error occurs
+* I believe the beginning of destory starts from MBR partition table
 * The procedure explanation for the IOR table
   1. Line 1352 mov bh, FirstKillHardDiskNumber puts the desired disk number into bh
   2. Line 1353 push ebx pushes the disk number into stack